Nonvanishing of products in $v_2$-periodic families at the prime $3$: Introduction

 which can be used to describe the image of $J$.
-This perspective allows one to view the periodicity of the image of $J$ as the $v_1$-periodicity of the family of elements $\{\al_n\}$.\\
+This perspective allows one to view the periodicity in the image of $J$ as the $v_1$-periodicity of the family of elements $\{\al_n\}$.\\

 This approach to constructing periodic families in $\pi_\ast \Sph_{(p)}$ was then generalised by Smith \cite{smithbeta}, who defined a $v_2$-periodic family known as the $\beta$-family at primes $p\ge 5$.
 In their landmark paper, Miller--Ravenel--Wilson \cite{MRW77} constructed the chromatic spectral sequence which shows that, in a suitably attenuated sense, \emph{everything} in $\pi_*\Sph_{(p)}$ comes from such periodic families.
-Moreover, these families are stratified by \emph{height}, an invariant from the theory of formal groups, whereby one speaks of $v_h$-periodic families, which correspond to height $h$.
+Moreover, these families are stratified by \emph{height}, an invariant in the theory of formal groups, whereby one speaks of $v_h$-periodic families with corresponding height $h$.
 Adams' $\alpha$-family corresponds to height $1$, Smith's $\beta$-family to height $2$, and Miller--Ravenel--Wilson define further ``Greek letter families'' at higher heights.\\

-Definitions of Greek letter families such as (\ref{alphacomposite}) can be easy to make with these $v_n$-maps at hand, but it is another task of showing that these elements are nonzero.
+Definitions of Greek letter families such as (\ref{alphacomposite}) are easy to make with these $v_n$-maps at hand, but it is another matter to show that these elements are nonzero.
 The \emph{Adams--Novikov spectral sequence} (ANSS) gives one method of verifying this.
 Roughly speaking, the Adams--Novikov spectral sequence arises from a filtration of the sphere $\Sph_{(p)}$ given by placing $v_n$-periodic families in filtration $n$.
-Using their chromatic spectral sequence, Miller--Ravenel--Wilson obtained complete information about the ANSS in filtrations $\le 2$, from which the nontriviality of the $\al$-family follows easily, for example.
+Using their chromatic spectral sequence, Miller--Ravenel--Wilson obtained complete information about the $E_2$-page of the ANSS in filtrations $\le 2$, from which the nontriviality of the $\al$-family follows easily, for example.
 Similarly, the $v_2$-periodic $\be$-families of Smith (at primes $\geq 5$) and Behrens--Pemmaraju \cite{marksatya} (at $p=3$) are detected in AN-filtration 2.
-A quick look at the computations of Miller--Ravenel--Wilson shows these families are nonzero on the $E_2$-page and in too low of filtration to be hit by a differential, hence these $\be$-families are also nontrivial.\\
+A quick look at the $E_2$-page computations of Miller--Ravenel--Wilson shows these families are nonzero and in too low of a filtration to be hit by a differential in this spectral sequence; hence these $\be$-families are also nontrivial.\\